diaas-calculator/diaas-calculator-rust/README.md

 Gathering the `DIAAS` data is a tedious and error-prone process.
 Contributions could be :

-- Reviewing the current dataset
-- Adding more data (see `fixtures/food.csv`)
+- Reviewing the current dataset, adding more data (see `fixtures/food.csv`)

 Things to be careful with: